Architecture Programs in Denver

 University of Colorado Denver

 The University of Colorado Denver's College of Architecture and Planning is the only one of its kind in the state of Colorado.
-It enrolled 466 master's degree students as of Spring 2012, of which 249 were enrolled in the architecture degree program.
-In 2011, the school awarded 90 Master of Architecture degrees.
+It enrolled 363 master's degree students as of Fall 2017, of which 184 were enrolled in the architecture degree program.

 Bachelor of Science in Architecture

-This bachelor's degree program is a new pre-professional program that will be available to transfer students in Spring 2013 and to new freshmen in Fall 2013.
-It's designed to prepare students for professional Master of Architecture degree programs.
+This bachelor's degree is a pre-professional program that's designed to prepare students for professional Master of Architecture degree programs.
 The curriculum will include studies in building systems, architectural history, and construction practices.
 Students will also participate in five different design studios where they can acquire practical experience.

 Master of Architecture